Kelvin Langmead: Shrewsbury Town

-Two weeks after his Preston début, he debuted for Shrewsbury, shortly after the appointment of former Preston manager and youth development chief Gary Peters as Shrews manager.
-Langmead played just three matches for the Shropshire club (scoring one goal) before making the move a permanent one, signing on a free transfer.
+Two weeks after his Preston debut, he was again sent on loan, this time to Shrewsbury Town, this came shortly after the appointment of former Preston manager and youth development chief Gary Peters.
+Langmead played just three matches for the Shropshire club (scoring one goal) before making the move a permanent one, signing for £5,000.

-Langmead then made more than 80 appearances in League Two for Shrewsbury as a striker, and although far from prolific, he improved his scoring rate.
-In September 2006, after noticing his aerial ability when defending corners, Gary Peters trialled him at centre-back in a reserve fixture.
+Langmead then made more than 80 appearances in League Two for Shrewsbury as a striker.
+However, in September 2006, with a shortage of defenders, Gary Peters trialled him at centre-back in a reserve fixture.
 He was then utilised in this position for the first team, and was recognised in the League Two team of the week for his performance against Macclesfield Town on 6 October 2006.
 Langmead's success in this position saw him play out the rest of the season at centre-back, as Shrewsbury reached the League Two play-off final.
 Langmead also earned the Player of the Season award as voted for by both players and fans, for his consistency that term.

-The following season, Salop's first at the New Meadow was not quite as successful for Langmead.
-With frequent changes of central defensive partner, his form suffered somewhat.
-He missed the final seven games of the season due to an operation on an injured knee, but returned to fitness in time for the start of pre-season training.
+The following season, Salop's first at the New Meadow, Langmead was a little inconsistent this season, with a frequent change in defensive partners, Langmead was unable to find the form of the previous year.

 At the start of the 2008–09 season, Langmead struggled to gain a place in the first team, as Paul Simpson preferred a central defensive partnership of Mike Jackson and Graham Coughlan.
 However, in the latter half of the campaign he regained a regular place, playing alongside Coughlan at the heart of the defence.
 The season ended in heartache for Langmead as Shrewsbury lost in the League Two play-off final for the second time in three years.
 In June 2009 he signed a new two-year contract.

 Peterborough United

 On 24 June 2010, he was sold to Peterborough United on a three-year deal for an undisclosed fee.

 On 7 August 2010, he made his debut in a convincing 3–0 home win over Bristol Rovers.

-He was virtually ever present for Peterborough United under Gary Johnson, however he fell out of favour under new manager Darren Ferguson, who preferred to partner Ryan Bennett and Gabriel Zakuani at centre-back.
+He was virtually ever present for Peterborough United under Gary Johnson, however he fell out of favour under new manager Darren Ferguson.
+Langmead played over 40 times, scoring 4 goals, as the club gained promotion back to the Championship via the Play-offs.